 Here you can show your care for customers and ask about their interests to provide high-quality content that’s best suitable for them.

 For example, Netflix asks to choose 3 TV series that a user likes best.
-Based on that information, the system will offer content similar to this.
+Based on that information, the system will offer similar content.

-But it’s just an example, it’s not that hard to develop and works well with various solutions and different scopes.
+But again, this is just an example - it’s not that hard to develop and works well with various solutions and different scopes.

 This is the first screen that shows up after you either go on a website or sign in.

-Often, websites put the Home Screen before the sign-in stage so that potential users could learn about your services.
-And from here, there’ll be a sign-in button to access more advanced features and to start using services.
+Often, websites put the Home Screen before the sign-in stage so that potential users could learn about their services.
+From here, they place the sign-in button so customers can access more advanced features and start using services.

 Anyway, the content & information on the Home Screen will strongly depend on the type of content you provide.

 Besides, here you can recommend the content to your users depending on what they like.

 This music streaming service like Spotify offers daily song recommendations (image by Sajib Rahman)

 If you monetize your business by advertising, the Home Screen is where you can place it.
 However, don’t be too intrusive with it — users are much pickier and more demanding right now.